Number : Season 3, serial 2 of 9.

 1) “Mission To The Unknown”

-Whats bad : It could have been longer; 2 epi’s to better explore the ideas.
-Should have done more spin-offs.
+Whats bad : It could have been longer; two episodes – to better explore the ideas.
+Who should have done more non-Doctor spin-offs.

-This episode centres around 3 Earth astronauts; Jeff Garvey, Gordon Lowery and Marc Cory; who have crashlanded on the jungle moon of Kembel and are attempting to radio home.
+This episode centres around 3 Earth astronauts; Jeff Garvey, Gordon Lowery – and Marc Cory; who have crashlanded on the jungle moon of Kembel and are attempting to radio homebase.

 It was a bold move to have an episode of Doctor Who, without actually featuring the Doctor in it (his name does still appear in the credits though).
-In some regard, this experiment may not have worked.
+In some regard, the very idea of this, may not have worked.

-However, under the capable hands of writer Terry Nation; we have a short tale about stranded astronauts.
-Serving as a prologue to The Dalek Masterplan episode to come.
+However, under the capable hands of writer Terry Nation; we have an interesting short tale about stranded astronauts.
+Serving as a prologue to The Dalek Masterplan episode – to come.

 “Now all is ready.
 We at this table pledge our allegiance to the Dalek cause.
 Our armies will reduce the galaxies to ashes.
 Their people to dust.
 And Earth we will conquer first.
 Victory!
 Victory!”
 Malpha

-Nation always imbued his stories with plenty of ideas and Mission To The Unknown actually could have been much longer than it’s one episode run – to better develop these concepts.
+Nation always imbued his stories with plenty of ideas, (sometimes too many) and Mission To The Unknown actually could have been much longer than it’s one episode run; to better develop these concepts.

 The idea of the Varga plants.
 Brought from Skaro by the Daleks – as bioweapons.
-Which hunt people down and scratch them with their thorns; turning victims into mindless killers and finally – Vargas plants themselves.
-Has real potential and is underdeveloped, in its own right.
+Which hunt people down and scratch them with their poisonous thorns; turning victims into mindless killers and finally – Vargas plants – themselves.
+Has real potential as a Who monster – and is underdeveloped.

-This is aside from the main point of this story, which is supposed to be a Dalek tale and covers the joining together of Galaxy 5 – into a super army at a secret meeting.
+This is – aside from the main point of this story, which is to set the scene for a new Dalek tale – and covers the joining together of Galaxy 5; into a super army z at a secret meeting.

-The scenes of the Galaxy 5 representatives, around the glowing table; agreeing a treaty has shades of the Star Wars cantina – just for all of the different alien designs on offer.
+The scenes of the Galaxy 5 representatives, around the glowing table; agreeing a treaty has shades of the Star Wars cantina – just for all of the different alien designs on offer (obviously it precedes Star Wars by some 12 years but the notion is the same).

-Mission To The Unknown proved that the show could do material, without its main character present.
-It is a shame that the didn’t attempt this bold experiment again.
+Mission To The Unknown proved that the show could do material, without it’s main character present.
+In terms of world-building (or universe-building), it is a shame, that this wasn’t attempted again.